Olivier Rioux: National team career

 Rioux first represented Canada at the youth level during the 2021 FIBA Under-16 Americas Championship in Mexico.
 He helped Canada win bronze at the tournament, finishing with averages of 8.3 points and 10.3 rebounds per game.
 A year later, he played for Canada at the 2022 FIBA U17 World Cup in Spain.
 He finished the competition with averages of 2.7 points and 4.7 rebounds per game.

 In June 2023, Rioux was selected to play for Canada at the 2023 FIBA U19 World Cup in Hungary.
 He averaged 3.2 points and 3.4 rebounds per game over the course of the tournament.
 The following year, at the 2024 FIBA Under-18 AmeriCup in Argentina, Rioux won his second bronze medal at the youth level.
 He finished the event averaging 4.5 points and 4.5 rebounds per game.
+Rioux was again selected to play for Canada at the 2025 FIBA U19 World Cup in Switzerland, averaging 1.6 points and 2.0 rebounds per game by the end of the tournament.